Preheat oven to 350º F (175º C). Line a 9 x 13-inch (35 x 24 cm) baking pan with parchment paper. Lightly grease with baking spray with flour.

 In a large bowl, combine the flour, baking soda, cocoa, and salt.
 Reserve.

 Stir together hot water and instant coffee power until the coffee is dissolved.
 Reserve.

 Using an electric hand mixer or a stand mixer, beat butter until creamy on medium-high speed, about 3 – 4 minutes.
 Add the sugar and beat on high speed for 4 minutes until creamed and pale, scraping down the sides and up the bottom of the bowl with a rubber spatula as needed.
 Then add oil and vanilla and beat for 2 more minutes.
 Add sour cream and vinegar; continue beating until well combined, about 1 minute.

 Turn the mixer to low and add the flour mixture in three batches, alternating with buttermilk, beginning and ending with the flour mixture; beat until just combined, about 30 – 45 seconds.
 Do not overmix.

 Pour batter into prepared pan(s).

-Please note that nutritional information is a rough estimate and it can vary depending on the products used.
+Looking for more egg substitutes?
+These are my favorites!!★ Did you make this recipe?
+Don't forget to give it a star rating below!Please note that nutritional information is a rough estimate, and it can vary depending on the products used.